 I originally wrote most of this page in 2001.
 I had decided to blow my dad's trumpet.
 He'd never have done it himself, and I thought he deserved it.

 Late in 2003, he suffered a stroke, and succumbed to pneumonia after two operations and three weeks in hospital.
 At his funeral, I heard several tributes from former colleagues and life-long friends.
 Some of them contributed details of my father's life of which I'd been unaware, that I've subsequently added to this page.

-Solutions to some of the analytical problems of weather modelling that he worked on in the Sixties were instrumental in the eventual successful implementation of weather forecasting algorithms on supercomputers.
+Solutions to some of the analytical problems of weather modelling that he worked on in the Fifties and Sixties were instrumental in the eventual successful implementation of weather forecasting algorithms on supercomputers.
 Perhaps the best synopsis of one of his contributions to atmospheric modelling comes from the 1990 publication of the American Meteorological Society (Boston MA) titled "The Atmosphere--A Challenge: The Science of Jule Gregory Charney", edited by Lindzen, Lorenz and Platzman.
 Chapter 10 (pp. 159 to 176) by Joseph Pedlosky deals with Charney's work on baroclinic instability.
 I include a few extracts:

 [p.159]"Dynamics of long waves in a baroclinic westerly current" was Jule Charney's first major contribution to dynamic meteorology.
 It also marks the emergence of the theory of baroclinic instability to explain the existence of fluctuations in the atmospheric general circulation.